axelarnetwork/axelar-gmp-sdk-solidity/contracts/gateway/INTEGRATION.md

 ## Testing

-Unit tests for the gateway can be found [here](../../test/gateway/AxelarAmplifierGateway.js) to use as reference for the implementation for another chain.
+Unit tests for the gateway, and auth mechanism can be found [here](../../test/gateway/AxelarAmplifierGateway.js), and [here](../../test/governance/BaseWeightedMultisig.js), respectively, to use as reference for the implementation for another chain.
 Other than standard testing practices like unit tests, code coverage, Axelar Amplifier devnet e2e testing framework will support adding connectors for different chains.
 More details to come.